Unlawful Possession of a Weapon Defense Attorneys Passaic County, NJ

 Protecting Our Clients Across Clifton, Wayne, Paterson, Woodland Park, West Milford, Little Falls and Passaic County

 Unlawful possession of a weapon is a broad category in New Jersey.
 By the legal definition, “weapon” may refer to firearms such as handguns, shotguns, rifles, assault weapons, and even BB guns or airsoft guns.
 It may also refer to “other weapons” which can refer to any number of items which might be used to harm another person.
-Weapons charges are serious criminal matters, and may be considered second, third, or fourth degree crimes dependent on the circumstances.
+Weapons charges are serious criminal matters and may be considered second, third, or fourth-degree crimes dependent on the circumstances.

-At The Law Office of Del Sardo & Montanari, our criminal defense attorneys have experience working with clients to seek reduced and dismissed charges for unlawful possession of a weapon in New Jersey towns including Paterson, Woodland Park, Clifton, Wayne, Little Falls, West Milford and the greater Passaic County area.
-Lean on our experience to develop a defense strategy which is tailored to your unique circumstances and based on our intimate knowledge of the New Jersey Criminal Court system.
+At The Law Office of Del Sardo & Montanari, our criminal defense attorneys have experience working with clients to seek reduced and dismissed charges for unlawful possession of a weapon in New Jersey towns including Paterson, Woodland Park, Clifton, Wayne, Little Falls, West Milford, and the greater Passaic County area.
+Lean on our experience to develop a defense strategy that is tailored to your unique circumstances and based on our intimate knowledge of the New Jersey Criminal Court system.

 Call our office today for a free and confidential consultation with a member of our legal team regarding your unlawful possession of a weapon charges and how we can best serve your needs.

 “Other Weapons” N.J.S.A.
 2C39-5: Wayne, NJ Unlawful Weapon Possession Lawyers